Welcome to our very own 30 day wellness challenge!

 DAY 3: Call someone you love

-Family or friend – it doesn’t matter.
+Family or friend – it really doesn’t matter.
 Just engage with someone you care about and let them know you care.

 And we do mean call and physically speak to them.
 Don’t just send a text.
 And more importantly, listen to them.

 DAY 4: Make a list of short-term goals

 Write down a few goals AND the steps you need to take to achieve them.
 A goal without a plan is just a wish.
 And the best place to start is to write them down.

 Checkout this useful article on Goal Setting from Forbes for some tips.